Control of systems by parallel actuators: Introduction

 Since the control constants can be found by considering a controller for a single actuator, then the same control constants can be used irrespective of the end effector position, that is, no gain scheduling is required.
 Thus the formula for resonant frequencies can also be calculated from the resonant frequencies of a single actuator.

 We believe the methods and results in Sections~\ref{sec parallel} and~\ref{sec theoretical}, where we show that the control constants come from those described in Section~\ref{control actuator}, are new.
+For this reason, we know of no prior work in this direction, and thus we have no references.
 But it is possible that these methods were developed in a completely different context, and that the author is simply unaware of them.
+(Early versions of this paper were submitted to other control theory journals, and they replied that this paper was out of their purview, suggesting to the author that no-one else had considered this approach.)